Zahid2221/localrepo/README.md

 # This is My Local Repository

-# And im testing the github working and its commangds (Button)
+# And im testing the github working and its commands (Button)